Clicky

 Pointing out the RXP-X engine compartment parts.

-If you didn’t change the oil during winterization, now would be a good time.
+If you didn’t change the oil during the winter, now would be a good time.

 Don’t wait until the middle of the riding season, as dealerships get weeks behind, and parts also get limited when they get busy.

-Changing the oil before the riding season or during winterization is a matter of personal preference.
-I usually opt for doing it during winterization because parts and labor are often less expensive in the winter.
+Changing the oil before the riding season or when not riding is a matter of personal preference.
+I usually opt for doing it during the winter because parts and labor are often less expensive.

 New Oil While It Sits